MaMa Course student projects

 Every day, tidal currents move tons of suspended sediment from the North Sea into the Wadden Sea and back again, through the tidal inlets that breach the Wadden Sea island chain.
 In the Wadden Sea, sheltered by the barrier islands against the force of incoming waves from the North Sea, sediment particles suspended in the seawater settle out on the seabed.
 With time, sediments accumulate into vast tidal flats emerging during low tide, which are the typical landscape element of the Wadden Sea and an important habitat for marine life.
 Whether this landscape will remain during future sea level rise and local seabed subsidence depends on the balance of sediment import and export through the tidal inlets.
 In this project, you will quantify suspended sediment transport in the Texelstroom in relation to the dynamics of the tide.

-Project 3: Using stable isotopes to unravel the Wadden Sea food web
+Project 3: Investigating the contributions of primary producers to the Wadden Sea food web using stable isotopes